France: Le Pen's far-right party set for election loss | DW | 27.06.2021

 Early exit polls indicated France's mainstream parties are headed for a comfortable victory over far-right National Rally in the regional election runoff.

-France's far-right National Rally failed to win a single seat in the country's regional elections on Sunday, according to exit polls.
+France's far-right National Rally failed to win a single region in elections on Sunday, according to exit polls.

 If confirmed by the final results, it would represent a blow to Marine Le Pen's hopes of securing the presidency next year.